COVID-19: Africa plans a vaccine revolution | DW | 03.07.2021

-The third wave of coronavirus is rolling through much of Africa — and it could be the most severe of the pandemic yet, experts fear.
-The conditions on the continent could not be worse: The more contagious and arguably more dangerous delta variant of the SARS-CoV-2 virus, which has already wreaked havoc in India, is now spreading in Africa, where it is encountering a largely unvaccinated population.
+The third wave of coronavirus infections is rolling through much of Africa — and it could be the most severe of the pandemic yet, experts fear.
+The conditions on the continent could not be worse: The more contagious delta variant of SARS-CoV-2, which has already wreaked havoc in India, is now spreading in Africa, where it is encountering a largely unvaccinated population.

-This disparity in the supply of COVID-19 vaccines is causing anger and incomprehension among many African politicians. „The selfishness in this world is bad," Uganda's President Yoweri Museveni, for example, said last week at the World Health Summit in Kampala.
+This disparity in the supply of COVID-19 vaccines is causing anger and incomprehension among many African politicians.
+"The selfishness in this world is bad," Ugandan President Yoweri Museveni said last week at the World Health Summit in Kampala.
 But he also used his opening speech to warn his African counterparts: The current situation is a wake-up call, Museveni said.
 "It is a shame that the African continent is sleeping and waiting to be saved by others."

-African countries have so far relied almost entirely on vaccine imports from North America, Europe, and Asia not only in the fight against COVID-19 but also against diseases such as measles, tetanus, and tuberculosis.
-Only about one percent of all vaccines administered on the continent are produced in Africa, and active production facilities currently exist only in Tunisia, Algeria, South Africa, and Senegal.
+African countries have so far relied almost entirely on vaccine imports from North America, Europe and Asia — not only in the fight against COVID-19, but also against diseases such as measles, tetanus and tuberculosis.
+Only about 1% of vaccines administered across the continent are produced in Africa, and active production facilities currently exist only in Tunisia, Algeria, South Africa and Senegal.

 That is precisely what is now set to change.
 Several African countries are currently working to promote the local production of vaccines.
 The African Union wants to produce 60% of the vaccines needed in Africa by 2040 — and as soon as possible, African vaccines shall also reduce the COVID-19 pandemic.